 ROLLING OUT THE RED CARPET | Darrin Henry

-Sitting on the floor here in Memphis competing for space to watch a bunch of ducks waddle on a red carpet makes me realise that perhaps back home in St Helena our quirky traits could have a definite role in our fledgling tourism venture.
+We’re going to watch a bunch of ducks waddle on a red carpet.
+It makes me realise that perhaps, back home in St Helena our quirky traits could have a definite role in our fledgling tourism venture.

 Most Reliable Tourist Attractions in The World